wombleton/gitlaw-nz/acts/C/Chemical Weapons (Prohibition) Act 1996.md

     (2) In determining whether or not to give consent, the Secretary shall be guided by the restrictions on transfer set out in Parts VI to VIII of the Verification Annex.

-    (3) Every person commits an offence who imports or exports any chemical or precursor in contravention of subsection (1), and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.
+    (3) Every person commits an offence who imports or exports any chemical or precursor in contravention of subsection (1), and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.

+    Section 10(3): amended, on 1 July 2013, by [section 413][46] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 11 Application of Customs and Excise Act 1996

-*   All the provisions of the [Customs and Excise Act 1996][46] that apply with respect to prohibited imports and prohibited exports (except the penalty for an offence against [section 209(1)(a) or (b)][47] of that Act) shall extend and apply with respect to chemicals and precursors whose importation and exportation is prohibited by [section 10][13] of this Act, in all respects as if the importation or exportation of the goods were prohibited under [Part 5][48] of the Customs and Excise Act 1996\.
+*   All the provisions of the [Customs and Excise Act 1996][47] that apply with respect to prohibited imports and prohibited exports (except the penalty for an offence against [section 209(1)(a) or (b)][48] of that Act) shall extend and apply with respect to chemicals and precursors whose importation and exportation is prohibited by [section 10][13] of this Act, in all respects as if the importation or exportation of the goods were prohibited under [Part 5][49] of the Customs and Excise Act 1996\.

 ## Part 3
 Information and documents